RusikHunter/Organick/README.md

 # Organick

-Organick is a mock e-commerce website for organic products, built to demonstrate my skills in front-end development using the React framework.
+Organick is a mock e-commerce website for organic products, built to demonstrate my skills in frontend development using the React framework.

 ---